The new paradigm of acid base physiology

 An alkalosis is a process consuming hydrogen ion and raises the pH.

-These changes is terminology have profound implications for the concepts of acid base terminology.
+These changes in terminology have profound implications for the concepts of acid base terminology.
 For instance a metabolic acidosis means that there is or has been a process producing metabolic acids.
 This is reflected in the level of HCO3-.
 This does not mean that the pH is abnormally low.
 That is acidemia which is different from acidosis.

 The severity of a metabolic acidosis is based on the HCO3- level and not the pH.